 No ongoing non-compliance; or events with known cause and immediate correction.
 Ongoing compliance issue; but repairs/solution is known and underway for timely correction.
 Substantial ongoing compliance issue with ongoing corrective actions, or response and/or planning for corrective action is underway.
+Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month.

 - \\ West Point Bypass and Secondary Diversion Events: Power disturbances at West Point contributed to a secondary diversion (i.e., unauthorized blending of primary and secondary treated flow) on January 9th, 2021 and a bypass of untreated wastewater from the emergency bypass outfall to Puget Sound during a large storm event on January 12-13 totaling about 11 million gallons.
 Ecology subsequently issued Administrative Order #19477 on February 2, 2021 that requires King County to plan for, and implement, power reliability strategies and improvements to minimize the potential for secondary diversions and bypasses.
-This footnote identifies and summarizes any bypass and secondary diversion events following the issuance of the administrative order. - Summary of 2021 events: February 2, 2021 (secondary diversion, 3.5 million gallons over 39 min.); April 29, 2021 (untreated bypass, 900,000 gallons over 29 min.); Jun 13, 2021 (exacerbated secondary diversion while plant was at reduced capacity for scheduled construction work). - Summary of 2022 events: June 7, 2022 (secondary diversion, 400,000 gallons over 109 min.). - Summary of 2023 events: No unauthorized events. - Summary of 2024 events: No unauthorized events. - The Carkeek wet weather treatment station experienced a disinfection failure during a December 18, 2024 treatment event for 15min due to fluctuating hypochlorite disinfection dosing rate.
-The data indicate that hypochlorite likely remained sufficient for effective disinfection through the brief event. - b Effluent limits were exceeded during the month.
+This footnote identifies and summarizes any bypass and secondary diversion events following the issuance of the administrative order. - Summary of 2021 events: February 2, 2021 (secondary diversion, 3.5 million gallons over 39 min.); April 29, 2021 (untreated bypass, 900,000 gallons over 29 min.); Jun 13, 2021 (exacerbated secondary diversion while plant was at reduced capacity for scheduled construction work). - Summary of 2022 events: June 7, 2022 (secondary diversion, 400,000 gallons over 109 min.). - Summary of 2023 events: No unauthorized events. - Summary of 2024 events: No unauthorized events. - a A brief power interruption caused a loss of disinfection at the Vashon ultraviolet light system for 35 min. on January 21, 2025; however, the discharge did not exceed the bacterial effluent limitations. - b The Carkeek wet weather treatment station experienced a disinfection failure during a December 18, 2024 treatment event for 15min due to fluctuating hypochlorite disinfection dosing rate.
+The data indicate that hypochlorite likely remained sufficient for effective disinfection through the brief event. - c Effluent limits were exceeded during the month.
 The design process for facility improvements is underway for a capital project of performance improvements to be implemented at Elliott West.